MoLoSec/MLA/README.md

-# MALSuite
+# MoLoSec

-Welcome to **MALSuite** – a comprehensive, up-to-date repository of tools, techniques, labs, and tutorials for penetration testing and cybersecurity.
+Welcome to **MoLoSec** – a comprehensive, up-to-date repository of tools, techniques, labs, and tutorials for penetration testing and cybersecurity.
 This project aims to address the gap in current resources by providing high-quality, optimized, and modern solutions for learners and professionals in the cybersecurity field.

-Whether you’re a beginner interested in hacking basics or a seasoned professional looking for advanced techniques, **MALSuite** will offer reliable, compatible, and effective tools.
+Whether you’re a beginner interested in hacking basics or a seasoned professional looking for advanced techniques, **MoLoSec** will offer reliable, compatible, and effective tools.

 ---

 ## 🌟 Project Overview

-**MALSuite** is an evolving suite of cybersecurity resources, focusing on real-world applications, challenges, and labs.
+**MoLoSec** is an evolving suite of cybersecurity resources, focusing on real-world applications, challenges, and labs.
 Unlike many outdated resources, this project aims to provide:

 - **Up-to-date tools**: All tools and scripts here will support the latest Python versions and popular cybersecurity platforms.
 - **Performance Optimization**: Designed for efficiency and speed, enabling effective and responsive workflows.